Siouxsie and the Banshees: Formation (1976–1977)

 Siouxsie Sioux and Steven Severin met at a Roxy Music concert in September 1975, at a time when glam rock had faded and there was nothing new coming through with which they could identify.
 From February 1976, Siouxsie, Severin and some friends began to follow an unsigned band, the Sex Pistols.
 Journalist Caroline Coon dubbed them the "Bromley Contingent", as most of them came from the Bromley area of south-east London, a label Severin came to despise.
 "There was no such thing, it was just a bunch of people drawn together by the way they felt and they looked".
 They were all inspired by the Sex Pistols and their uncompromising attitude.
 When they learned that one of the bands scheduled to play the 100 Club Punk Festival, organised by Sex Pistols manager Malcolm McLaren, was pulling out from the bill at the last minute, Siouxsie suggested that she and Severin play, even though they had no band name or additional members.
 Two days later, the pair appeared at the festival held in London on 20 September 1976.
 With two borrowed musicians at their side, Marco Pirroni on guitar and Sid Vicious on drums, their set consisted of a 20-minute improvisation based on "The Lord's Prayer".

 The band intended to split up after the gig, but they were asked to play again.
 Over the next few months, Siouxsie and Severin recruited drummer Kenny Morris and guitarist Peter Fenton.
-After playing several gigs in early 1977, they realised that Fenton did not fit in because he was "a real rock guitarist".
+After playing several gigs in early 1977, they realised that Fenton did not fit in because he was "a real rock guitarist"; he was fired on stage in mid-May.
 John McKay took his place in July.
 Their first live appearance on television took place in November on Granada Television (based in Manchester), on Tony Wilson's TV show So It Goes.
 In that month they also recorded their first John Peel session for BBC radio, in which they premiered a new song, "Metal Postcard"; this introduced a "motorik austerity" in the drum patterns, along with "space in the sound" and "serrated guitars".
 The band described their music as "cold, machine-like and passionate at the same time".
-When they appeared on the cover of Sounds magazine, Vivien Goldman wrote: "they sound like a 21st century industrial plant".
+When they appeared on the cover of Sounds magazine, Vivien Goldman wrote: "they sound like a 21st-century industrial plant".